dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 {: #fig-spectrum-non-separability title="Spectrum of non-separability from weakest to strongest."}

-At one end of the spectrum are schemes in which one of the ingredient signatures can be stripped away with the verifier not being able to detect the change during verification.
+At one end of the spectrum are schemes in which one of the component signatures can be stripped away with the verifier not being able to detect the change during verification.
 An example of this includes simple concatenation of signatures without any artifacts used.
 Nested signatures (where a message is